BB-Networking0956/Brute-Force-Attack-Flask-Lab/README.md

 5. Within virtual enviroment, Run brute force (python attack.py)

 ## Warning!!!
-This is to demonstrate a brute force attack for educational putposes in a controlled enviroment. code ethicly & responsibly
+This is to demonstrate a brute force attack for educational putposes in a controlled enviroment. code ethically & responsibly